Daily News Lesson

 WHAT STUDENTS CAN DO

 AI & Society activity: Choose another News Hour story about AI below to watch with a peer, family member or neighbor.
 What skills do you think the people who created the AI technology possess?
 What questions about privacy do you have after watching the story?
-Do you think the public should be made aware when they are interacting with AI or in an environment that is using AI technology that may listen to their conversations (currently, there are no such federal regulations) Why or why not?
+Do you think the public should be made aware of when they are interacting with AI or in an environment that is using AI, which might inadvertently listen to their conversations (there are no such federal regulations currently in place)?
+Why or why not?

 How Los Angeles has used AI to help those on the brink of homelessness